oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_MonteCarloMultiGPU_SYCLMigration/README.md

 The `initMonteCarloGPU()` function allocates memory on the GPU, sets up the random number generator states, and initializes other variables.

-The `closeMonteCarloGPU()` function computes statistics and deallocates memory on the GPU.
+The `closeMonteCarloGPU()` function computes statistics and deallocates the memory on the GPU.

 Finally, the `MonteCarloGPU()` function performs the main computations by copying data to the GPU, launching the computation kernel, and copying the results back to the host.